microservices-demo/carts/README.md

 # cart
-A microservices-demo service that provides user account information.
+A microservices-demo service that provides shopping carts for users.

 This build is built, tested and released by travis.